By the end of this guide, you’ll understand:

 If you aren’t looking to become a Robotics Engineer and teach robotics in your homeschool, we offer independent open-and-go online courses to satisfy requirements for middle and high school robotics classes.

-Learn Robotics Premium Courses are designed with the student in mind.
+Learn Robotics Online Courses are designed with the student in mind.
 After you enroll, you can learn alongside the online lessons.
 We use a mixture of video, pictures, and written formats to appeal to all learning styles.
 Plus, all of our courses are aligned to 21st Century Learning Standards including Next Generation Science Standards (NGSS), Computer Science Teacher Association Standards (CSTA), and Common-Core Mathematics.

 After each section, we present a quiz (which is automatically graded, by the way), to test your child’s knowledge.
-You can review your child’s progress at anytime and rework any lessons as needed.
+You can review your child’s progress at any time and rework any lessons as needed.

 Additionally, we have hands-on projects to support the theory behind the concepts.
 You don’t have to know anything about robotics to use Learn Robotics Premium Courses in your homeschool.